 She has worked as a substitute teacher for the AISD for preschool through fourth grades.
 She has worked with preschool through elementary children in church programs since she was a teenager.
 Her love for children grows daily.
 The joy of watching them learn and have fun brings a smile to her face.

 Jennifer is a 2019 graduate.
-She was home schooled through graduation and has been a teacher in our preschool since she was in junior high.
-She has been taking classes in early childhood education since she was in high school and is continuing that education.
-She does yearly training with the other teachers in the school.
+She was home schooled through graduation and has been a teacher in our preschool since she was 15.
 She took dance for 8 years at Leap of Faith.
 She was in a mentor-ship at her dance school for 4 1/2 years with 3-5 year old dance classes.
 She transitioned to the lead teacher in that class for two years.
 She has also taught and assisted at her church in the preschool department.
 The kids adore "Miss Jenni" and have a lot of fun with her spontaneous ideas for crafts and games.
-She is the main teacher for the preschool classes and leads or assists in the outside activities.
+She is one of the teachers for the preschool classes and leads or assists in the outside activities.
 She is the main photographer at our school.
-She got married in July 2021
+She started her baking business in 2021.
+She provides baked goods for all of our family and student parties.
+She also helps plan our meals and kids cooking projects.

 Policies and Procedures

 Enrollment Policy There are a few forms that must be completed and, in our possession, before we can assume the responsibility of teaching your child.
 There are no exceptions.
-You are required to keep us informed of any change in address, telephone numbers, and any other pertinent information on these forms as they arise, including notifying us of additional childhood immunizations or provide us with an immunization except form.
+You are required to keep us informed of any change in address, telephone numbers, and any other pertinent information on these forms as they arise, including notifying us of additional childhood immunizations.
+An immunization exemption form is required if you do not vaccinate.

 Please send your child(ren) clean, well-rested, dressed for the day and fed.
 They will be playing, painting, creating and getting dirty.
-Send appropriate clothes for those activities.
+Send appropriate clothes for those activities, including shoes for outside play and a swimsuit for water play.

 We will only release your child(ren) to the parent/guardian or someone else you designate.
 If someone else is to pick up your child, please notify us ahead of time.
-We must have written permission to release your child whether or not they are on your contact list.
 Please inform emergency contacts, or people designated to pick up your child, that if we do not know them, we will need to see a photo ID.
 Please Note: If there is a court order keeping one parent away from the child(ren), we must have a copy to put in the child's file.
 Otherwise, we cannot prevent the parent from picking up the child(ren).

 Payments can be made with Zelle, Cash App, PayPal or cash.